haxetink/tink_template/README.md

 ### Member declarations

 Member declarations work exactly like variable and function declarations, only they can have the common access modifiers (`static`, `private`, ...).
 Note that by default, all members are `public` and you must declare them `private` explicitly (seems fair for templates, no?).

-At the top level, you may only have member declarations.
-And whitespace.
+Members also support metadata.

+### Class level declarations

+The following class level declarations are supported:

+- `::implements <Interface>::` adds an interface
+- `::extends <Class>::` adds a super class
+- `::@<meta> this::` adds meta data to the template class

 ## Escaping